ESG Questionnaire Response - Fisher Investments (FI)

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

 Yes.
-FI evaluates and integrates sustainability risks and ESG factors at multiple stages throughout the investment process.
+FI evaluates and integrates financially material Sustainability Risks and ESG factors at multiple stages throughout the investment process.

 Top-Down Investment Process

-Sustainability risks and ESG factors are among the many drivers considered by FI’s Capital Markets Analysts and FI’s Investment Policy Committee (IPC – the firm’s portfolio managers) when developing country, sector and thematic preferences.
-Environmental regulation, social policy, economic and market reforms, labor, and human rights are all assessed, alongside other ESG factors, when determining country, sector and industry allocations, ultimately shaping the initial prospect list of portfolio positions.
+Sustainability Risks and financially material ESG factors are among the many drivers considered by FI’s Capital Markets Analysts and FI’s IPC when developing country, sector and thematic preferences.
+Environmental regulation, social policy, economic and market reforms, labor, and human rights are among ESG factors considered, as relevant, when determining country and sector/ industry allocations and shaping an initial prospect list of portfolio positions.

-FI’s IPC, with the assistance of FI’s Securities and Capital Markets Analysts, determines the materiality of the ESG considerations based on the exposure across publically-traded companies in these categories.
-Higher materiality could imply larger ESG-related risks or opportunities, and may influence sector and country weight preferences, as well as individual stock selection.
-The investment strategy and positioning reflects FI’s outlook over a 12-18 month horizon.
+FI’s IPC, with the assistance of FI’s Securities and Capital Markets Analysts, determines the materiality of the ESG considerations based on the exposure among publicly-traded companies in these categories.
+Higher materiality could imply larger ESG-related risks or opportunities, which may influence sector and country weight preferences as well as individual stock selection.
+The investment strategy and positioning reflects Fisher Investments’ outlook over a 12-18 month horizon.

-At a client’s discretion, FI is able to refine prospective stock lists further by applying strategy specific or client mandated ESG screens to the prospective list for separately managed accounts.
-FI’s screening process leverages MSCI ESG Research capabilities to identify and remove portfolio candidates involved in business activities deemed inconsistent with firm level, strategy specific and client mandated screens.
-Please find below a sample of the firm’s screens available in our ESG portfolios.
+At a client’s discretion, FI is able to refine prospective equity lists further by applying the firm’s or client provided ESG screens to the list of prospective securities for separately managed accounts.
+Please reference the appendix for a sample of the firm’s screens employed for most ESG portfolios.
+FI’s screening process leverages MSCI ESG Research capabilities to identify and remove portfolio candidates involved in business activities deemed inconsistent with FI’s, or client-provided, screens.

 Sampling of available mechanical screens